hcfp/Computing-Notes/Computing Notes.md

 - Compression is used to use less storage space and increase transmission speeds

-* Lossy compression removed non essential information
+* Lossy compression removes non essential information
   * This reduces the files size but leads to a loss in quality
   * MP3 is a common lossy form of compression used for audio files.
 It removes sound that is out of the hearing range and that may be drowned out by other sounds
-* Lossless compression records patterns in the data are compresses in a way that can be reversed
+* Lossless compression records patterns in the data are compressed in a way that can be reversed
   * No data is lost ∴ useful for program files
   * File sizes may be larger than lossy compression